scriptbuzz/aws-iot-esp32-arduino/README.md

 * Sign in to the https://console.aws.amazon.com/iot/
 * Browse to the AWS IoT Core console
-* From the left navigation pane, select Settings
+* From the left navigation pane, select **Settings**
-* In Custom endpoint, make a note of the endpoint value.
-The endpoint should have this format “xxxxxxxxxxxxxx.iot.us-east-1.amazonaws.com”, in my case, the AWS region is us-east-1, but feel free to change to your region of choice.
-Your microcontroller will need this endpoint to communicate with AWS IoT.
+* Next to **Custom** endpoint, make a note of the endpoint value.
+The endpoint should have this format **“xxxxxxxxxxxxxx.iot.us-east-1.amazonaws.com”**, in my case, the AWS region is us-east-1, but feel free to change to your region of choice.
+Your microcontroller firmware will be updated with this endpoint value to communicate with AWS IoT.
-* From the left navigation pane, select Secure > Policies > Create.
+* From the left navigation pane, select **Secure > Policies > Create**
-* If you do not have any IoT policy created, select Create a policy.
+* If you do not have any IoT policy created, select **Create a policy**
 * Enter a name for your policy.
 Example: "esp32_iot_policy"
-* In the Add statements section, select Advanced mode.
+* In the Add statements section, select **Advanced mode**.
 Copy and paste the following JSON into the policy editor window.
 This policy is too broad.
-Please spend some time to trim down this policy based on best practices.
+Please trim down this policy's permissions based on best practices.
 ```json
 {
   "Version": "2012-10-17",